MathiasStadler/repo_template/includes/extract_scripts_from_markdown.md

 #!/usr/bin/env bash
 FILES_DIRECTORY="run_examples";
 FILES_DIRECTORY_ALL="run_all_examples";
-# test FILES_DIRECTORY_ALL is exits IF MOT create it
+# test FILES_DIRECTORY_ALL is exits, IF MOT create it
 [ ! -d \$FILES_DIRECTORY_ALL ] && mkdir \$FILES_DIRECTORY_ALL
 # copy starter files and modify
 # cp -a ./run_examples/ ./run_all_examples